prebid/prebid.github.io/adops/step-by-step.md

 GAM works as a hierarchical structure, where line items are children of orders, and orders are children of advertisers.
 You must have your advertisers and orders set up before you can start creating line items and creatives.
 The advertisers you create for Prebid will typically depend on whether you’re sending all bids or only the top price bid to the ad server.

 - Send Top Bid: Create one general Prebid advertiser
-- Send All Bids: Create one Prebid advertiser per bidder where Orders are organized by bidder, with one or more orders containing line items targeted towards a single bidder.
+- Send All Bids: Two choices:
+    - Create one Prebid advertiser per bidder where Orders are organized by bidder, with one or more orders containing line items targeted towards a single bidder.
+This approach lets you track bidders as advertisers in your ad server reports.
+    - Create one general Prebid advertiser.
+This approach simplifies campaign setup by allowing all line items to share one set of creatives.

 ![Google Ad Manager hierarchy](/assets/images/ad-ops/gam-sbs/gam-hierarchy.png)

+Note that GAM has a limit of 450 line items per order.
+It's quite likely that you'll need more than one order to contain all of the line items.

 ### Create Native Template

 If you’re working with native inventory, you must have your native template created and stored before you begin creating your line item.
 See [GAM Step by Step - Native Creatives](/adops/gam-native.html).

-### Create Keys
+### Create Inventory Keys and Values

 When you create your line item, you’ll be targeting key-value pairs that are being sent with the ad request to the ad server.
 Any keys you target need to be defined in GAM before you can use them in your line items.